 Hair Tool workflow

-convenient way of switching back and forth between curve ribbons and mesh ribbons hair state, while preserving mesh uv’s
+easy and convenient switching back and forth between curve ribbons and mesh mesh, while preserving uv’s

 ability to adjust ribbons radius profile over strand length to taper the ribbons shape

 ability to convert Grease Pencil strokes to Particle Hair